benbalter/benbalter.github.com/_posts/2015-09-10-blog-style-tests.md

 excerpt: A look at how GitHub uses automated testing (CI) to empower developers to write less-corporate blog posts.
 ---

-I've written in the past about how you should treat [prose with the same respect that developers treat code](http://ben.balter.com/2013/09/16/treat-data-as-code/) and how [collaborative content allows you to bring the concept of continuous integration to your writing](http://ben.balter.com/2015/05/22/test-your-prose/).
-Having reviewed just about every blog post to grace the GitHub blog over the past few years, I'd like to show a bit of how we leverage automated testing at GitHub to empower developers to write [less-corporate blog posts](http://ben.balter.com/2015/07/20/write-corporate-blog-posts-as-a-human/).
+I've written in the past about how you should treat [prose with the same respect that developers treat code](http://ben.balter.com/2013/09/16/treat-data-as-code/), how [collaborative content allows you to bring the concept of continuous integration to your organization's writing](http://ben.balter.com/2015/05/22/test-your-prose/), and my colleague Zach Holman's got [a great write up about how GitHub embraces those concepts in its own writing](http://zachholman.com/posts/how-github-writes-blog-posts/).
+Today I'd like to show a bit of how we leverage automated testing at GitHub to empower developers to write [less-corporate blog posts](http://ben.balter.com/2015/07/20/write-corporate-blog-posts-as-a-human/) (and how you can too!).
 Take this marketing speak as an example of a blog post a developer might propose:

 > Today, after months of effort, we're excited to announce our new wiz-bang feature...

-Whereas traditionally a member of your company's marketing, copy, or editorial team may have needed to take the time to manually review the post before the author could get any feedback (a blocking and time-consuming operation), there are many machine-detectable improvements that an automated process can easily call out without requiring delay or human intervention, unblocking both the author and the editor.

-Let's take a look at a few examples and how you might implement them:
+Whereas traditionally a member of your company's marketing, copy, or editorial team may have needed to take the time to manually review the post before the author could get any feedback (a blocking and time-consuming operation), there are many machine-detectable improvements that an automated process could easily call out without requiring delay or human intervention, unblocking both the author and the editor to continue working unfettered.
+Let's take a look at a few examples of this idea and how you might implement them for your own team:

 ### Don't use the word today